 Spend extra time enjoying Hamilton County as you tour the barn quilts!
-For more information about each barn quilt just click on the names above or on the map below.
+For more information about each barn quilt just click on the names below or on the interactive Google map below.
 Be sure to read the history of barn quilts located below the map.

 The idea of barn quilts began in Adams County, Ohio in 2001.
 It was conceived as a way to capture traffic off a busy four-lane highway as it snakes through the economically depressed area of southern Ohio.
 Organizers used old and weathered tobacco barns as the canvas for the painted quilts.
 The Ohio Arts Council encouraged local artists to paint traditional quilt squares on the barns, similar to the way barns were once painted with logos, such as the familiar Mail Pouch Tobacco advertisements.
 However, this project paid tribute to the large number of crafters in their area.